The Best Years of Our Lives (Neil Diamond album)

 The Best Years of Our Lives is the eighteenth studio album by Neil Diamond.
 It was released by Columbia Records in 1988 and reached number 46 on the Billboard 200 chart, number 42 on the UK album chart, and number 92 on the Australian chart.

 The album was certified gold by the RIAA on February 16, 1989.
 In his review of The Best Years of Our Lives music critic Bryan Buss referred to it as "a strong entry in Diamond's oeuvre" and as "an album that is romantic and sentimental without being manipulative".

 Three singles from the album, the title track, "This Time", and "Baby Can I Hold You" reached numbers 7, 9, and 28, respectively on Billboard's Adult Contemporary chart.
+"This Time" also reached #17 on the Irish Singles Chart.
 Cash Box said of the title track that it was "not a terribly inspired tune, but served up with predictable skill by Mr. D."